We specialise in providing fast, easy access to bridging finance for UK landlords.

 We know that running a property business can be unpredictable.
 Whether you own just a single buy to let property, or have a large property portfolio, unexpected costs always arise.
-You may be expanding your business by buying another property at auction; if so you may need a bridging loan to pay for the property while you arrange a longer term finance solution.
+You may be expanding your business by buying another property at auction; if so you might need a bridging loan to pay for the property while you arrange a longer term finance solution.

 The loan amount can be tailored to suit your needs, and the term of the loan can range from 3 months up to a year.
 In addition, if you repay the loan early, there are no exit fees or redemption penalties!